rekindle-blog/rekindle-blog.github.io/_posts/2024-04-04-assisted-suicide.md

 ---
 layout: post
-title: We Can Anticipate the Dangerous Cost of Assisted Suicide
+title: We Can Anticipate the Dangers of Assisted Suicide
 author: gheslop
 image: /assets/images/assisted-suicide.jpg
 featured: true